 Measuring gene expression in multiple tissues is critical to adequately assess the extent to which local gene regulation varies across the tissues and whether such variablilty might account for previous failed attempts to identify trait-relevant local eQTL.
 Such data sets are extremely difficult to obtain in human populations, particularly in the large numbers of subjects required for adequate statistical power.
 Thus, to further investigate the role of local and distal gene regulation on complex traits, we generated two complementary data sets: A discovery data set in a large population of diversity outbred (DO) mice21, and an independent validation data set derived by crossing inbred strains from the Collaborative Cross (CC) mice22 to form CC F1 mice (CC-RIX).
 Both populations modeled diet-induced obesity and metabolic disease12

-Both the DO and CC mice were derived from eight inbred founder mouse strains, five classical lab strains, and three strains more recently derived from wild mice21.
+The DO population and CC recombinant inbred lines were derived from the same eight inbred founder mouse strains, five classical lab strains, and three strains more recently derived from wild mice21.
 They represent three subspecies of mouse Mus musculus domesticus, Mus musculus musculus, and Mus musculus casteneus, and capture 90% of the known variation in laboratory mice23.
 The DO mice are maintained with a breeding scheme that ensures equal contributions from each founder across the genome thus rendering almost the whole genome visible to genetic inquiry21.
-The CC mice were initially outbred to recombine the genomes from all eight founders, and then inbred for at least 20 generations to generate multiple inbred lines.
+The CC mice were initially outcrossed to recombine the genomes from all eight founders, and then inbred for at least 20 generations to generate multiple inbred lines.
+The common ancestral haplotypes to these two populations allows us to directly and unambiguously compare the local genetic effects on gene expression at the whole-transcriptome level while varying the population structure driving distal regulation.

 In the DO population, we paired clinically relevant metabolic traits from 500 mice [REF], including body weight, plasma levels of insulin and glucose and plasma lipids, with transcriptome-wide gene expression in four tissues related to metabolic disease: adipose tissue, pancreatic islets, liver, and skeletal muscle.
 We measured similar metabolic traits in the CC-RIX and gene expression from three of the four tissues used in the DO: adipose tissue, liver, and skeletal muscle.
 Because the CC-RIX carry the same founder alleles as the DO, local gene regulation is expected to match between the populations, but because the alleles are recombined through the genome, distal effects are expected to vary from those in the DO, allowing us to directly assess the role of local gene regulation in driving trait-associated transcript variation.
 Together, these data enable a comprehensive view into the genetic architecture of metabolic disease.